Maintaining your super while not an employee

 Of course, if you are not working you may not think you can afford to do this.

-However, did you know that the unemployed and self-employed (and most others from 1 July 2017) can claim tax deductions for any personal contributions?
+However, did you know that most Australians can claim tax deductions for any personal contributions?
 So you may find that you can put money from another income source into super and maybe even pay less tax.